sSharonV/SOS-Offline-LiveCD/README.md

 - [x] Retrieve some system\application artifact
 - [x] Scan files on the system

+	> Some info about my implementation:
+	- [x] Running [Dissect](https://docs.dissect.tools/en/latest/overview/index.html) with Docker Engine in the live-cd takes about 550Mb when building from scratch
+	- [x] Rebuilding with new configurations for further testing takes only a few minutes (When using the cached stages)
+	- [ ] I've managed not to implement persistent volume but feel free to check it out ([Debian Live Manual - 10.3 - Persistence](https://live-team.pages.debian.net/live-manual/html/live-manual/customizing-run-time-behaviours.en.html#556))

 >>### The problem
 - [ ] Lack of examples and descriptions on the internet
 	- You're welcome to check the official [Debian Live Manual](https://live-team.pages.debian.net/live-manual/html/live-manual/index.en.html) yourself